slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Out of suffering have emerged the strongest souls; the most massive characters are seared with scars.' -- Kahlil Gibran*

-I sort of became comfortable with being uncomfortable to the point where now…if I start getting comfortable, I feel like I’m not learning anything and that I might be in a bubble.
+I sort of became comfortable with being uncomfortable to the point where now. if I start getting comfortable, I feel like I’m not learning anything and that I might be in a bubble.

 parabola do sapo e da agua a ferver
 To become stronger, you must push against resistance, you must struggle, you must sweat, and you must bleed.
 If you want your relationship to be stronger, you will have to face resistance.
 You cannot have a thriving marriage and never face adversity together.
 > *'To risk nothing is to risk even more'*